shihankanungo/shihankanungo.github.io/movies.md

   Becoming Led Zeppelin (2025 d.
 Bernard MacMahon) <br>
   Pink Floyd at Pompeii – MCMLXXII (2025 d.
 Adrian Maben) 🎥 <br>
   We Want The Funk!
 (2025 d.
 Stanley Nelson and Nicole London) 👍 <br> <small>_PBS Independent Lens documentary_</small>

+I notice now that for almost every year *Y* in 2001-2025 I have watched a movie that was released in year *Y*.
+I might as well try, in the remaining days of this year, to fill in the gaps.
+Here's what I have so far:

+- 2001: A Beautiful Mind (d.
+Ron Howard)
+- 2002: Catch Me If You Can (d.
+Steven Spielberg)
+- 2003:
+- 2004:
+- 2005: The Curse of the Were-Rabbit (d.
+Nick Park, Steve Box)
+- 2006:
+- 2007: Juno (d.
+Jason Reitman)
+- 2008: Kung Fu Panda (d.
+John Stevenson and Mark Osborne)
+- 2009: Fantastic Mr. Fox (d.
+Wes Anderson)
+- 2010: Easy A (d.
+Will Gluck)
+- 2011: Crazy Stupid Love (d.
+Glenn Ficarra and John Requa)
+- 2012: Zero Dark Thirty (d.
+Kathryn Bigelow)
+- 2013: The Hunger Games: Catching Fire (d.
+Francis Lawrence)
+- 2014: The Grand Budapest Hotel (d.
+Wes Anderson) 👍
+- 2015: The Hunger Games: Mockingjay – Part 2 (d.
+Francis Lawrence)
+- 2016:
+- 2017:
+- 2018: Love, Simon (d.
+Greg Berlanti)
+- 2019:
+- 2020: Miss Americana (d.
+Lana Wilson)
+- 2021: Coda (d.
+Sian Heder) 👍
+- 2022: Hundreds of Beavers (d.
+Mike Cheslik) 👍
+- 2023: The Wonderful Story of Henry Sugar (d.
+Wes Anderson)
+- 2024: Flow (d.
+Gints Zilbalodis) 🎥
+- 2025: F1 (d.
+Joseph Kosinski) 🎥 👍